rafd/lighthouse-js-lectures/wXdX-security/notes.md

 Indirect vulnerabilities
   magnify chance or impact of other vulnerability ex. storing passwords plain text

+"impossible" to have perfect security,
+    try our best, mitigate both direct attacks and indirect ones

+       ex. not storing plain text pwds in db

 Need to balance convenience and security.